 Click here to see why I don’t recommend gold jewelry.

-I try to avoid both vintage and costume jewelry at all cost—unless it bears the (indelible) “925” silver stamp.
+I strongly recommend avoiding both vintage and costume jewelry (including Sterling Silver items) —unless a piece bears the (indelible) “925” silver stamp.

 Some of the links on this page may be affiliate links where a purchase made